godotengine/godot-docs/learning/features/3d/environment_and_post_processing.rst

 By default, even if the effect is enabled, it will be very weak or invisible.
 One of two conditions need to happen for it to actually show:

-- 1) The light in a pixel surpasses the **HDR Treshold** (where 0 is all light surpasses it, and 1.0 is light over the tonemapper **White** value).
+- 1) The light in a pixel surpasses the **HDR Threshold** (where 0 is all light surpasses it, and 1.0 is light over the tonemapper **White** value).
 Normally this value is expected to be at 1.0, but it can be lowered to allow more light to bleed.
 There is also an extra parameter, **HDR Scale** that allows scaling (making brighter or darker) the light surpasing the threshold.

 .. image:: img/environment_glow_threshold.png